How to save on letters and postage, mid-20th century UK

-Mail to Australia and New Zealand normally went by sea because the much quicker air mail was so expensive.
-By sea mail took a very long time - six weeks in the case of Australia.
+Incidentally mail to Australia and New Zealand normally went by sea in the early days because the cost of air mail was prohibitally expensive.
+But sea mail took a very long time - six weeks in the case of Australia.
 This meant that the time from sending to receiving a reply took at least three months!
 I always remember my utter amazement years later when I emailed Australia and got a reply the same day!
 Now communication is instant with video calls, and everyone regards it as quite normal.